gbganalyst/forstringr/README.md

 manipulation for R beginners.
 This package combines its power with the adaptability of other manipulation tools such as tidyr and dplyr.
 Like in the stringr package, most functions in `forstringr` begin with `str_`.
-For a quick video tutorial, I gave a talk at Africa R users meetup, which you can find [here](https://r4africa.org/event/1sept2022).
+For a quick video tutorial, I gave a talk at the Africa R users meetup, which you can find [here](https://r4africa.org/event/1sept2022).

 ## Installation

-You can install `forstringr` package from [CRAN](https://cran.r-project.org/) with:
+You can install the `forstringr` package from [CRAN](https://cran.r-project.org/) with:

 ``` r